boosanbabu/storaji-ui/README.md

 Note that on Linux you will need additional dependencies to provide the `icns2png` and `gm` commands.
 Ubuntu/Debian users can run: `sudo apt install -y icnsutils graphicsmagick`.

 ## License
-MIT License © 2017-Present [Indomaxim Technology](https://github.com/IndomaximTechID).
+MIT License © 2017-Present [paypal Technology](https://github.com/paypalTechID).
 All rights reserved.

 ## End User License Agreement (EULA)
 - You will not use this repository for malicious activity.